 In this article we are going to be discussing something that often comes up.
 Aco drainage or channel drainage?
 There is a common belief that the two are different when in reality they are not.
 If you are unsure in any way about either of the products, then keep reading and hopefully we will be able to clear up any of your questions that you may have and, if not, at least you will have a wider understanding of them!

 What is the difference between Aco drainage and channel drainage?

 So, a good place to start would be to clear up any confusion about the differences between Aco drainage and channel drainage.

-Aco is the word that tells us the brand name of a leading manufacturer of channel drainage.
+Aco is the brand name of a leading manufacturer of channel drainage.
 The reason that many people become confused on this topic is mainly because the brand has dominated the channel drainage market to a point where the product itself is known through a brand name.
 So, in reality, there is no distinct difference between Aco drainage and channel drainage because Aco drainage is channel drainage, but with a reputation!
 Think of it as the Ferrari of the channel drainage world.
 Whether you have an extremely well-known branded car or a regular car, the point remains that they will both get you to the same destination.
 The only real difference is that you are paying a higher price for the brand!
 This is something worth knowing if you are looking to save yourself a few pennies on a job.

 Now that the ‘difference’ between the two has been cleared up, we can begin looking into the functionalities of channel drainage.

 Channel drainage is a linear system that has the role of removing the water that runs off from an area into the underground drainage system.
 It essentially acts the same as a guttering system, but instead of sitting on the edge of a roofing system, it lies on the edge of a ground level project.
 For example, if you have a walkway that is on a slight gradient, you may look to install channel drainage as it creates an easy route for the water to disburse to.